 As for other splash screens, they are there without a purpose and users are normally annoyed by them because the splash screen stays always on-top causing the user unable to see or access anything behind the splash popup window.
 Some users also feel that the program loads slower if a splash screen is shown.

 If you are one those that find splash screens unnecessary or useless, here we’ll guide you on how to disable the splash screen for some of the most popular applications.
-Other than that, we also introduce an interesting tool that can automatically detect and hide splash popups for certain programs.

 Disabling Splash Screen in Programs